Sept 24 2020

 WINDOW SIGNS: As a Block Parent, we want to re-iterate to you that you are under no obligation to put your Block Parent sign in your window.
 You must always put your safety, the safety of your family, and your comfort level first.
 If you want to refrain from putting your sign in your window for the duration of this crisis, please take it down and put it away in a safe place.
 If you want to leave your sign in your window when you are home and available, you are welcome to do that, but we encourage you to speak to your neighbours while respecting physical distancing recommendations from our Public Health officials.
 This could mean engaging with someone in need through the screen door, the window, or through the glass.
 Your safety and level of comfort as a volunteer for the Block Parent Program is our priority.

-While we take this pause with our programs, we want you to know that we are here, we are available to take phone calls and emails, and we are here to answer any questions or concerns that you might have.
+While we continue to monitor the effects of the Covid 19 pandemic, we want you to know that we are here, we are available to take phone calls and emails, and we are here to answer any questions or concerns that you might have.

 Building Safer Communities, One Block at a Time